What compelled you to start Blendoor?

 I was introduced to Elevate through a fellow entrepreneur.
 We had our initial call with Nitin and his partner at the time, and you could just tell immediately there was synergy.

 Much of our mission and theirs are aligned, in that we recognize the opportunity gap that needs to be filled.
 The more that we can be conscious about identifying quality in underrepresented communities, the better off the world will be.
-Nitin was an easy sell for me, because I could see he had the same passion around solving this problem.
+Nitin was an easy sell for me, because I could see he had the same passion for solving this problem.

 It felt like I was adding someone to my team, and that’s precisely how it’s been since the investment was made.
 Nitin has been able to get us access to great advisors, potential new hires, and various other resources that have been super valuable to us growing and scaling the company.